A guide to kidney failure in cats

 Can cats survive kidney failure?

-The prognosis for chronic kidney failure varies depending on the severity and the speed of progression.
 There is no cure for chronic kidney failure but in some cases, with quick and appropriate treatment, cats can live for months or even years to come.
 Sadly, in other cases, cats with the disease can deteriorate very quickly.

 How to help a cat with kidney problems?